secure-software-engineering/authcheck/Evaluation_With_FredBet/Evaluation.md

 # Evaluation with FredBet!
 This guide details analysing the **[FredBet](https://github.com/fred4jupiter/fredbet)** project version 2.2.1 by AuthCheck.

-In the folder *XYZ*, there is a main configuration and an input model file, developed for each of the 22 controller's analysis, present in the **FredBet** project.
+In the folder *fredbet-conf*, there is a main configuration and an input model file, developed for each of the 22 controller's analysis, present in the **FredBet** project.
 Although, there is no need for having separate files for each of the controller, having them separately makes the analysis, evaluation, and experimentation easier.
 The configurations and input model files could be merged easily, if it is desired.

-The input model files list all the method which mapped onto some path, with or without authorization restrictions in the controllers.
+The input model files list all the method which are mapped onto some path, with or without authorization restrictions in the controllers.

+Some of the controllers are encountered first/earlier than others while exploring the **FredBet** application's site.
+That's why the in the following table a number of controllers have no specific authorization specified for them.

 ## Controllers and their permissions